-Usually, a seamless user experience is taken for granted while a bad experience sparks negative feedback instantly.
+Usually, a seamless user experience is taken for granted, while a bad experience sparks negative feedback instantly.
 Well, to make your intricate website or app user-friendly, you have to invest in designing its information architecture first.
-If used the right way, information architecture is your road to smooth user experience and delightful feedback from the satisfied users.
-Qubstudio is a huge fan of information architecture, and we’re here to talk about the role of IA in design, what it means for the user experience and how you apply it for the best results.
+If used correctly, information architecture is your road to a smooth user experience and delightful feedback from satisfied users.
+At Qubstudio, we are huge fans of information architecture, and we’re here to talk about the role of IA in design, what it means for the user experience and how to apply it to get the best results.
 Let’s go.

 What Is Information Architecture (IA)?

-According to the Information Architecture Institute (yes, it’s a thing), information architecture is the practice of deciding how to arrange the parts of something to be understandable.
-IA for UX design is a structure of knowledge and ideas that helps to make online content easy to find and the interface – user-friendly.
-Improved performance, convenience in use, effortless navigation – all these are the results of an information architecture built right.
+According to the Information Architecture Institute, information architecture is the practice of arranging the parts of information in an easily understandable way.
+IA for UX design is a structure of knowledge and ideas that helps make easy-to-find online content and a user-friendly interface.
+Improved performance, convenience in use, effortless navigation — all these are the results of an information architecture built right.

 You’ve probably already seen information architecture in practice.
 The way books are categorized in libraries is an excellent example.
 The system helps the librarian find the necessary book quickly and hassle-free.
-Just like that, you have to understand what the users expect to find when launching your app or website and provide them with the necessary things in as little clicks, scrolls and searches as possible.
+Just like that, you have to understand what the users expect to find when launching your app or website and provide them with the necessary things in a few clicks, scrolls, and searches as possible.

 The Role of Information Architecture in Design

 Design in the absence of content is just a decoration.
-And decoration is no longer enough.
+And the decoration is no longer enough.
 You have to make sure people get value from using your website or application, and applying the principles of information architecture in design is the first step.
-This includes creating sitemaps, thinking the navigation through, deciding on the hierarchies and considering the categorizations.
+It includes creating sitemaps, thinking the navigation through, deciding on the hierarchies, and considering the categorizations.

 But hold your horses.
-Locking up an information architect in a room with a computer, whiteboard and a coffee machine is not the way to go.
+Locking up an information architect in a room with a computer, whiteboard, and a coffee machine is not the way to go.
 You can’t create a solid IA without interacting with the entire design team.
-Information architecture is the skeleton you have to create before layering the functionality on it.
-When information architects cooperate with designers, the wholesome approach usually results in an elaborate IA and a delightful experience for the user.
+Information architecture is the skeleton you have to build before layering the functionality on it.
+When information architects cooperate with designers, the wholesome approach usually results in an elaborate IA and a delightful user experience.

 Even the most eye-catching UI won’t save your web solution if the navigation frustrates its users.
-So, if you’re looking to create a high-quality web product, we recommend you to build the information architecture before you start designing the UI elements.
-True, this may take time and not every designer is skilled to create an IA.
+So, if you’re looking to create a high-quality web product, we recommend building the information architecture before you start designing the UI elements.
+True, this may take time, and not every designer is skilled to create an IA.
 But doing things right from the very beginning is easier and cheaper than fixing issues that have already annoyed your customers.

 What Is Information Architecture for UX?

-User experience is everything the visitors do on your website, what they get from the interaction and the emotions it evokes.
-Well, information architecture is all the job done before that: the actions of the whole team aimed to satisfy the customers and solve their tasks or problems quickly.
+User experience is everything the visitors do on your website, what they get from the interaction and what they feel.
+Well, information architecture is all the job done before that: the whole team’s actions are aimed to satisfy the customers and solve their tasks or issues quickly.

 To make the interaction between your users and the web product seamless, the UX has to be logical and goal-oriented.
-This means clear navigation and no excessive elements or information that can distract the user from the primary goal.
-Implementing information architecture and knowing your users, their struggles and desires are two critical factors that can help you with that.
+It means straightforward navigation and no extra elements or information that can distract the user from the primary goal.
+Moreover, to structuralize the information about your customers, and satisfy their true needs, we recommend creating UX personas.
+Implementing information architecture and knowing your users, their struggles, and desires are the critical factors that will help you.

 Tips on How to Apply IA for UX

-Have we managed to convince you that information architecture is essential for UX design?
-If so, let us also share some tips our Qubstudio professionals use to build a proper IA.
+Have we convinced you that information architecture is crucial for UX design?
+If so, let us also share some tips our Qubstudio design experts use to build a proper IA.

 Know your users

-You need to solve the user’s problem efficiently, quickly and easy – that’s a no-brainer.
-But the key is knowing what the problem actually is.
+The user’s problem is to be solved efficiently, quickly, and effortlessly — that’s a no-brainer.
+But the key is knowing what the problem is.
 Luckily, there are many tools for that.
 You can create persona cards, run user research, make questionnaires, use other specific UX agency tools, etc. The point is that businesses have to listen to their customers, take their necessities and desires into account and not make them think for too long.

 Understand your purpose

-Sure, you have to know your customer.
-But you also need to have an excellent understanding of your website and its goals.
-What’s important to your brand?
-What is it that made you start this website or app in the first place?
+Sure, you have to know your customer well.
+But to have an excellent understanding of your website and its goals is also extremely important.
+What values does your brand have?
+What made you start this website or app in the first place?
 What’s the purpose of the entire website?
 How can the users help you meet your goal?
 It’s a good idea to try and sum up your business in a couple of words.
-This will help you see the goal and focus on it whenever you feel off the track.
+It will help you see the goal and focus on it whenever you feel off track.
 Is the goal to sell?
 Is it to entertain?
 Educate?

 Your industry or niche plays a significant role in determining the purpose too.
-If you’re an online store, your goal is, clearly, to sell.
-This means that the AI has to funnel the user to the purchase.
+If you’re an online store, then the goal is to sell.
+It means that the AI has to funnel the user to the purchase.
 If it’s a blog, the AI has to make the reader glide from one article to another.

 Make sure the structure is logical and attractive

-Structuring information may sound easy, but it requires a lot of work.
+Structuring information requires applying working methods.
 The card sorting method is one of the ways to make this task easier.
-The idea is that you use cards (any cards) to organize topics into categories.
-This is great for building the website structure, choosing what goes on the homepage and classifying categories and navigation.
-Here’s where you kill two birds with one stone: the structure that’s easily understandable also becomes pleasant to the eyes.
-Intuitivity will make your website or app attractive (but that doesn’t mean that you can skip on the UI design).
+The idea here is to use cards to organize topics into categories.
+It is excellent for building the website structure, choosing what goes on the homepage, and classifying types and navigation.
+Here’s where you kill two birds with one stone: the easily understandable structure also becomes pleasant to the eyes.
+Intuitivity will make your website or app attractive (but that doesn’t mean you can skip on the UI design).

 Show people what they expect to see

-Always use corresponding recognition patterns, something that coincides with the idea the visitors have about the product or service they need.
-If users are browsing through a gift certificate website, you have to show them real photos of happy people experiencing whatever the certificate offers.
-Then, give any additional information they require in the tone of voice they want to hear: the details about the certificate, the price, the possible preparation, other steps or requirements, etc.
+Always use corresponding recognition patterns, which coincide with the visitors’ idea about the product or service they need.
+If users browse through a gift certificate website, you have to show them real photos of happy people experiencing whatever the certificate offers.
+Then, give information they require in the tone of voice they want to hear: the certificate details, its price, the possible preparation, and other steps or requirements.